 Current Research

 My other current research projects center around the role of information communication technologies (ICT) in contentious politics.
-Under what conditions are new ICTs tools of political liberation?
-I have a co-authored paper in the Asian Journal of Comparative Politics that uses Myanmar language public Facebook posts after the 2021 military coup to demonstrate how prior digital activism experience enhanced activists’ ability to harness the internet for resistance.
-A paper in progress uses a differences-in-differences design to disentangle the relative effect of internet cuts on anti-regime protests and military repression after the 2021 Myanmar military coup.
+Under what conditions are new ICTs tools of political liberation in autocratic regimes with limited censorship capacity?
+I have two co-authored papers in the Journal of Contemporary Asia and the Asian Journal of Comparative Politics that use Burmese language public Facebook posts after the 2021 military coup to demonstrate how prior digital activism experience enhanced activists’ ability to harness the internet for resistance and to forge inter-ethnic bonds.
+In a paper in progress, my co-author and I use a difference-in-differences design to disentangle the relative effect of internet shutdowns on violent and non-violent anti-regime resistance after the 2021 Myanmar military coup.
 In another working paper, I leverage two unique datasets of public election-related Facebook posts during Myanmar’s 2020 election to classify election fraud disinformation and to analyze its spread and virality.

 Future Research